hankoi1020/katacoda-scenarios/test/intro.md

 Our company is using a well-known plug in extention call WooCommerce to support the eCommerce platform.

 ## WooCommerce: https://wordpress.org/plugins/woocommerce/
+WooCommerce is a extention to help company manage eCommerce website in Wordpress.

+Company can customize the webpages like a standrad eCommerce webpage nowaday by WooCommerce.
+It easy to use and user friendly!
+It contain bussiness functions to adept bussiness into eCommerce like payment, shipping and tax.

 ## MySQL: https://www.mysql.com/
-Our company also setup a backend database system using MySQL.
+Our company also setup a backend database system using MySQL..
+MySQL is a open source application provide fully managed database service to deploy applications.
+This system contain all data of the website whatever it sensitive or not.